 Generally speaking, secondary associate membership appointments are appropriate for medical faculty who make the majority of their academic contributions in their primary units, but also provide certain academic services to another college, department or division on a consistent basis.
-Associate memberships in secondary units are temporary insofar as they are typically three to five year appointments, subject to renewal.
+Associate memberships in secondary units are subject to renewal every three to five years. three-to-five-year